-Uni is a very stressful time, that's not a secret.
+Uni can be a very stressful time, that's not a secret.
 But when you're missing home, have deadlines piling up, and it feels like you can't keep on top of the work, it's easy to think your only option is to drop out.
 And we completely understand.
-So why is it that you want to drop out?
+But do try to stop and identify why is it that you want to drop out.

 My course is not what I expected

 This is more common than you'd think.
 A lot of people sign up for a degree, and then change their mind.
 If it's overwhelming you, you need to talk to someone about it.
 Here at ARU Students' Union we offer a non-judgmental Advice Team, and you can request an appointment here.
 You can also visit the university advisors who can help you and advise you with anything to do with university, and can advise you on changing courses if that's the best way forward.
 We will be able to help you - don't fret!

 If it's a problem with a specific module, speak to your tutor and give them some feedback.
 Let them know what's troubling you - they're here to help you.
 Also, contact your newly elected Course Rep - they're there to pass on your feedback and make sure the course is the best it can be.

 Your first point of call if you're struggling to meet deadlines is to talk to your tutors.
 They can help you with your assignment; they can look over essay plans and talk through ideas with you.

 If you're struggling for specific reasons, the best idea may be to apply for mitigation.
 You can talk to our advisors or the university advisors about mitigation - they can help you with your application.

 I'm feeling lonely, and struggling with depression, anxiety, stress, and can't sleep